jaschazittel89/vibecoding/VERCEL_SETUP.md

    - Check the logs for specific error messages

 2. **Verify Environment Variables**
-   - Ensure all KV variables are set correctly
+   - Ensure database variables are set correctly
    - Check that `NEXTAUTH_SECRET` is not the fallback value

-3. **Test KV Connection**
+3. **Test Database Connection**
-   - The error should now be more specific about KV connection issues
+   - The error should now be more specific about database connection issues

 ### Common Issues:

+- **"Redis URL not configured"** → Set up Redis Cache and add `REDIS_URL`
 - **"Vercel KV not configured"** → Set up KV database and environment variables
-- **"Database connection failed"** → Check KV environment variables
+- **"Database connection failed"** → Check database environment variables
 - **"NEXTAUTH_SECRET must be set"** → Generate and set a strong secret
 - **"401 Authentication Required"** → Configure Vercel authentication exclusions
 - **"429 Too Many Requests"** → Rate limiting is working, wait and try again